Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 nodectl will check the difference in versioning between what is currently running on your Node and what version is known as the latest available version of **Tessellation**.

 :::caution
-In the event that you are only upgrading nodectl and **not** Tessellation, you will keep the same version.
+In the event that you are only upgrading nodectl and **not** Tessellation, you will keep the same version by simply hitting <kbd>enter</kbd> to accept the default.
 :::

-In the below example, **nodectl** identified that we are running version `v2.0.0-alpha.2` on our Node; however, `v2.0.0-alpha.5` is the latest.
+In the below example, **nodectl** identified that we are running version `v1.10.0` on our Node; however, `v1.11.0` is the latest.

-**nodectl** will auto-magically select the latest version for us, so we can just hit the &gt;enter&lt; key here.
+**nodectl** will auto-magically select the latest version for us, so we can just hit the <kbd>enter</kbd> key here.

 :::danger
 Entering an invalid version may result in an inoperable Node.
-In the event this happens, you can restart the upgrade to attempt to correct.
+In the event this happens, you can restart the upgrade in an attempt to correct the issue.
 :::

 <MacWindow>
   ------ * Handle Node Versioning * ------<br />
 <br />
-  The following version is the latest ........... v2.0.0-alpha.5 <br />
+  The following version is the latest ........... v1.10.0 <br />
-  The following version is running currently .... v2.0.0-alpha.2<br />
+  The following version is running currently .... v1.11.0<br />
-  Please enter version to upgrade to.........[v2.0.0-alpha.5] : <br />
+  Please enter version to upgrade to.........[v1.11.0] : <br />
 </MacWindow>

 ### Upgrade in progress
 **nodectl** will now take over and start the upgrade process.
 You are free to sit back, relax and watch the progress.

+Later in the upgrade ( unless the `-ni` [switch](./nodectlCommands.md#what-is-a-switch-and-parameter) was chosen ) you will be prompted to answer some questions related to the upgrade.

 We recommend you don't leave it unattended to avoid timeouts, missed possible errors, or user interactive prompts that will require your attention.

 **nodectl** will take the Node off the cluster (HyperGraph and Metagraph) in preparation for upgrade.

 In the example below, you will see that **nodectl** identified `dag-l0` and `dag-l1` profiles configured on your Node.
-It will gracefully attempt to remove these profiles from their perspective clusters.
+It will gracefully attempt to remove itself from the clusters configured by these profiles.

 <MacWindow>
  -------- * Take Node Offline * ---------<br />